Emurgo/tangata-manu/README.md

 # Abstract

-Tangata Manu is a tool to import Cardano blockchain data into an easily usable database storage (e.g. Postgres database).
+Tangata Manu is a tool to import Cardano blockchain data into an easily usable database storage such as:

+- Postgres database
+- ElasticSearch

 The main goal of the project is to provide the main middle-layer functionality and to allow easy connection for new custom data-storage connectors or data-provider connectors, basically allowing to read blockchain data from any source with an API (for example, different full-node implementations), and export it into any custom storage or database that you can connect.

 # We are using Git LFS!